 6. Link Building: As well as creating the necessary on-site signals to improve your search presence, we’ll also look to build off-site signals as well.
 This primarily takes the form of link building which we do through a combination of tactics, including publishing content on highly relevant websites and blogs in order to link back to key pages and blog posts on your website.
 The compound effect of this content distribution and link building will help establish page and site authority and position you in front of new audiences.

 7. Reporting: As we’ve said above, communication is key to great SEO, which is why we make it a priority to keep you in the loop on progress and also challenges ahead by providing you with regular reports.
 These will detail the previous month’s activities and their impact on rankings, organic search traffic and goals achieved.
 We’ll also set out the plan for the month ahead and how you can play a part.

 Some Important SEO Statistics

 You only have to look at the statistics below to realise how important search engines are to all our daily lives.
 As such, many businesses are reliant on the steady stream of sales and enquiries they receive through being found online.

-SEO (search engine optimisation) describes the process by which the authority and relevance of your website for particular search queries (keywords) is increased.
+SEO (search engine optimisation) describes the process by which the authority and relevance of your website is increased for particular search queries (keywords).
 Search engines want to show users the best and most authoritative pages for their searches.
 SEO is about building your brand online and demonstrating you are the go-to authority for your products or services.
-Over time you will see increased rankings for your website and an increase in traffic.
+Over time you will see increased rankings for your website and an increase in traffic and sales or enquiries.